Key Takeaways

 • Personalize where it counts.

-• Iterate on onboarding constantly.
+• Iterate on product information constantly.

 • Create a Product experience rhythm.